DACA Student Loan

 You might need to provide a variety of documents, such as paperwork from ICE.

 If you're looking to take out a private college loan and are unsure of where to start, be sure to explore as many lenders as possible.
 This will allow you to find the right type of loan for your specific situation.
 This is where the loan comparison tool on our site is invaluable, as it shows you only the lenders who have a loan option for you at your chosen school.

 Private scholarships are a great way to help pay for your education.
 DACA recipients can also apply for scholarships specifically designed for them, too.

 Visit IEFA.org for more information on scholarship opportunities for undergraduate and graduate students.

 As we've discussed, DACA students are not eligible for federal aid for school, but many states and some private lenders offer options for these students.

-While it is true that they cannot get loans from the FAFSA fund or Pell Grants to attend college, there are a number of private lenders who offer DACA students the opportunity for funding their education with a loan, as well as individual colleges which can accept their application and determine if they qualify for any tuition assistance programs offered by that institution.
+While it is true that they cannot get loans from the FAFSA fund or Pell Grants to attend college, there are a number of private lenders who offer DACA students the opportunity for funding their education with a loan, as well as individual colleges which can accept their application and determine if they qualify for any financial aid or tuition assistance programs offered by that institution.
 This is just another way to help them make it through university without having to deal with such economic stressors.

 California, Connecticut, Hawaii, Maryland, Minnesota, New Jersey, New Mexico, New York, Oregon, Texas, and Washington all offer some form of state financial aid to DACA students.
 Many public universities offer in-state tuition benefits to DACA students who can prove residence and have graduated from a high school in that state.